-According to EO 12989 and subsequent USDOT guidance, EJ populations include minority (people of color) and/or low-income populations.
+According to EO 12898 and subsequent USDOT guidance, EJ populations include minority (people of color) and/or low-income populations.
 Additional potentially burdened communities and persons with disabilities were also identified consistent with EO 14096.
-Figure 3.4-7 through Figure 3.4-10 show the EJ populations in the EJ evaluation area, by individual segment, illustrating the areas that are identified as EJ populations according to the original definition (lighter shading) and those that have an additional burden of households with one or more persons with a disability.
+Figure 3.4-7 and Figure 3.4-8 show the EJ populations in the EJ evaluation area, by segment, illustrating the areas that are identified as EJ populations according to the original definition (lighter shading) and those that have an additional burden of households with one or more persons with a disability.

-As the figures illustrate, in the north segment, the EJ populations are located toward the southern portion of the segment, predominantly east of I-15 (Figure 3.4-7).
-In the north central and south central segments, the majority of the block groups on both sides of I-15 are considered EJ populations (Figure 3.4-8 and Figure 3.4-9).
-In the south segment, nearly the entirety of the block groups west of I-15 are considered EJ populations (Figure 3.4-10).
-East of I-15, most block groups are EJ populations.
+As the figures illustrate, in the north segment, the EJ populations are located toward the southern part of the segment, east of I-15 in Centerville and on both sides of I-15 in West Bountiful, Bountiful, and North Salt Lake (Figure 3.4-7).
+In the south segment, the entirety of the block groups west of I-15 and most block groups east of I-15 in Salt Lake City are considered EJ populations.